PMaruthiPrasad/PMaruthiPrasad/README.md

 - 👋 Hi, I’m @PMaruthiPrasad
-- 👀 I’m interested in Python Programming
+- 👀 I’m interested in organizations Problem solving with available data.
-- 🌱 I’m currently learning Python for Data Scince
+- 🌱 I’m currently Working as a data scientist
-- 💞️ I’m looking to collaborate on Data Scince Projects
+- 💞️ I’m looking to for Data Scince Projects and roles
-- 📫 How to reach me "pmaruthiprasad16@gmail.com"
+- 📫 How to reach me "pmaruthiprasad22@gmail.com"

 <!---
 PMaruthiPrasad/PMaruthiPrasad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.